A RetroSearch Logo

 Important

-Interrupting chkdsk is not recommended.
-However, canceling or interrupting chkdsk should not leave the volume any more corrupt than it was before chkdsk was run.
+Interrupting chkdsk isn't recommended.
+However, canceling or interrupting chkdsk shouldn't leave the volume any more corrupt than it was before chkdsk was run.
 Running chkdsk again checks and should repair any remaining corruption on the volume.

 Note

 Chkdsk can be used only for local disks.
-The command cannot be used with a local drive letter that has been redirected over the network.
+The command can't be used with a local drive letter that has been redirected over the network.

 Syntax